How Many Miles Is 70 Km

 Q: How accurate is the kilometer to mile conversion factor?

 A: The conversion factor of 1 km ≈ 0.621371 miles is highly accurate.
-However, for most practical purposes, rounding to 0.62 provides a reasonable estimate.
+On the flip side, for most practical purposes, rounding to 0.62 provides a reasonable estimate.

 Q: What are some common uses for kilometer to mile conversions?